 You can get more green electricity are by installing a solar hot water system or solar panels on the roof of your home.
 If you choose solar power for your green electricity, we offer a range of products to suit different budgets, needs and household sizes.

 If you use gas for cooking or heating, buying green gas is another way to reduce your carbon footprint.
 With green gas products, natural gas or liquefied petroleum gas (LPG) is provided in the usual way, but the greenhouse gas emissions generated from your usage are offset.

 How green is Australia’s electricity supply?

-So you already know that 14% of energy in the grid is already green.
+So you know that 14 percent of energy in the grid is already green.
 That comes from renewable generators feeding the electricity they produce into the NEM, just like traditional power plants do.3

-Of this 14%, over half of it (about 60 per cent) is from hydropower plants.4 The Snowy Mountains Hydro-electric Scheme is Australia's largest hydro-electric generator.
+Of this 14 percent, more than half of it (about 60 percent) is from hydropower plants.4 The Snowy Mountains Hydro-electric Scheme is Australia’s largest hydro-electric generator.